Pennsylvania National Guard: Hurricane Katrina

-In 2010 the governor of Pennsylvania mobilized members of the 193rd Special Operations Wing to take part in a humanitarian assistance mission in Haiti, which was impacted by a major earthquake.
+In 2010, the governor Ed Rendell mobilized members of the 193rd Special Operations Wing to take part in Operation Unified Response, a humanitarian assistance mission in Haiti, which was impacted by a major earthquake.

+NATO Enhanced Forward Presence

-Several hundred Soldiers from the 3rd Squadron, 278th Armored Cavalry Regiment deployed to Poland in 2019 for a NATO mission.
+Several hundred Soldiers from the 55th Maneuver Enhancement Brigade deployed to Poland in 2019 for the NATO Enhanced Forward Presence mission.

+Operation Inherent Resolve

-In September 2020, about 1,000 Soldiers from the 28th Expeditionary Combat Aviation Brigade deployed to the Middle East, where they provided aviation assets at several locations for United States Central Command.
-Prior to deploying, the brigade completed pre-deployment training at Fort Hood, Texas.
+In September 2020, about 1,000 Soldiers from the 28th Expeditionary Combat Aviation Brigade deployed to the Middle East, where they provided aviation assets at several locations for United States Central Command as part of Operation Inherent Resolve.
+Prior to deploying, the brigade completed pre-deployment training at Fort Hood in Texas.

+2021 Presidential Inauguration

 In January 2021, following the 2021 storming of the United States Capitol, over 2,000 Pennsylvania National Guard members were activated and deployed to Washington, D.C., to provide support to the District of Columbia National Guard and federal law-enforcement agencies.
 About 450 additional Pa.
 Guard members were activated to help provide security at the Pennsylvania capital in Harrisburg and other locations in the state.
 After those missions concluded, about 450 other Pa.
 Guard members were activated and deployed to Washington, D.C., in February 2021 to support federal law-enforcement agencies for several weeks.